damianhakert/damianhakert.github.io/source/_posts/2015-07-23-gitlab-7-dot-13-dot-1-released.markdown

 and CI:

-  - Security Fix: If user was assigned to project as non-Master he could assign specific runners from that projects in their's own.
+  - Security Fix: If user was assigned to project as non-master he could assign specific runners from that project to their own project.
   - Fix: Don't send notifications for jobs with allow_failure set
   - Fix invalid link to doc.gitlab.com